vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 The script is triggered by compressor frequency change and sets a Shift in Ta so the heatpump doesnot go @ high power after a restart or defrost.

 You need an on/off switch created from a Dummy device.
 This switch is needed to add a minimum time of 1 minute between Ta Shifts.

+The logs contain a lot of dutch words & sentences.
+Change them to your liking to see what the script does.